 Stillness, Presence, being present, or being in the Now are all words that point to the same mysterious thing: our true nature as a spiritual being.
 Learning to be present, or to be in the Now, aligns us with our true nature and a state of joy, peace, love, and fulfillment.
 The channeled message from Jesus below explores what Stillness/Presence is and how to be here now.
 This message is one of 26 messages in Gina Lake's channeled book and audiobook Jesus Speaking: On Embodying Christ Consciousness.
-A transcript of this video message can be read below by scrolling down the page:
+A transcript of this video message can be read below.

 It seems like you wouldn’t need instructions to just be, and yet, just being is one of the hardest things for people to do.
 Your default is to do—to do almost anything rather than just be.
 Being is anathema to the ego, because the ego cannot exist when you are just being.
 That could even be the definition of just being: It’s a state in which the ego is surrendered.
 What creates and maintains the ego—activity, particularly mental activity—is no longer in play.

 There is a strong tie between the ego and activity.
 The voice in your head not only keeps you involved in mental activity but is also largely involved in directing your physical activities.
 So, by stopping these activities, the ego is disempowered and taken offline.

 Few people even realize that the ego is what is directing their activities.
 They think they are choosing what they do, when in fact, the ego is making their choices for them.
 They go along with the voice in their head without questioning it.

 People have free will, but it isn’t really very free until you see this great truth: The voice in your head is the ego’s voice.
 It is running the show, while you think you are.
 But, instead, the most primitive aspect of yourself is orchestrating your life.
 This is why there is so much pain and difficulty in the world.
 Most people are marching to an unkind and unwise master.